 A budget will provide the basis for measuring and establishing your return on investment.

-Don’t waste money on the things you don’t need.
+Don’t waste your money on the things you don’t need.
 Spend your budget wisely.
-Get advice from those in thebusiness.
+Get advice from those in the business.
 Talk to your Exhibition Company.
-They will be able to help you concentrate on the right areas to best achieve your sales targets.
+They will be able to help you concentrate on the right areas as the best to achieve your sales targets.
 Many companies focus on the wrong places.

 Things you need to consider in your budget:

 Some examples of what your goals may be:

 • Graphics & signage

 • Shipping to and from the show

 • Audio Visual

 Be careful not to leave anything out of your budget and be aware that, if you plan to exhibit again, it can vary from show to show as your requirements and knowledge of the medium has changed.